Book Now

 Improve Liposuction results, faster healing, & less scar tissue formation.

-The Importance of Lymphatic Drainage Massage Post Cosmetic Surgery
+The Importance of Lymphatic Drainage Post Operative

 A lymphatic drainage can be an essential form of treatment following surgery.
 After surgery a person can often experience pain, inflammation, scarring and a condition called lymphedema.
 After a person undergoes surgery, a lymphatic drainage can often help to reduce scarring, stress and acute pain.

 A lymphatic drainage can help a person post-surgery by encouraging an increase in healing, stimulating the lymphatic system and breaking down scar tissue.
-We use effective techniques to help reduce negative symptoms post-surgery.
+We use effective techniques to help reduce negative symptoms post-surgery

-Swelling and bruising are the natural after an injury or surgery.
 During cosmetic surgery, pathways become temporarily congested causing excess cellular debris, metabolic waste dead cells, and fluid that accumulate in the tissue leading to swelling and discomfort.
 Not only the fatty tissue is removed during liposuction but also lymph vessels embedded in the fatty tissue are removed during this invasive procedure.

-Lymphatic Drainage Massage After Surgery
+Lymphatic Drainage After Surgery

+All surgeries produce swelling to some extent because it is part of the body's normal healing process.
 A one-hour Lymphatic drainage is recommended twice weekly during the first month of recovery.
 However, the postoperative Lymphatic Drainage care begins a week after the procedure specifically when the incisions are closed, or the drainage tubes are removed.

 Pre-Operative Lymphatic Drainage